-CRITERIA ASSESSMENT ASSESSOR ASSESSMENT С AND IDA TE NUMBER CRITERIA GUIDANCE ACTIVITIES Α В С D Unit 201 9.8 Clear site of trimmings and dispose of in an environmentally appropriate manner The candidate is required to demonstrate clearing of the site, removal and disposal of the trimmings May include: practice trimmings composted on site (if applicable) site left in a clean and tidy condition Met ✓ Not Met X Unit 201 10.1 Clean, store and transport equipment appropriately and in accordance with manufacturer's guidelines Candidate is to state two advantages of regularly cleaning the hedgecutter after use May include, to: prevent corrosion facilitate maintenance and adjustments prevent personal contamination Candidate to state two factors to consider when cleaning the hedgecutter May include: using appropriate PPE removing unwanted residues using an appropriate method(s), which may include: compressed air degreasing agent hose and water (not electrically powered hedgecutters) brush waste disposed in line with company policy, Condidate to state and environmental good practice and any legislative requirements Candidate to state one reason for inspecting the hedgecutter after use May include: ensures that defects can be rectified before hedgecutter is required again for use Met ✓ Not Met X
+CRITERIA ASSESSMENT ASSESSOR ASSESSMENT C AND IDA TE NUMBER CRITERIA GUIDANCE ACTIVITIES Α В С D Unit 201 9.8 Clear site of trimmings and dispose of in an environmentally appropriate manner The candidate is required to demonstrate clearing of the site, removal and disposal of the trimmings May include: practice trimmings composted on site (if applicable) site left in a clean and tidy condition Met ✓ Not Met X Unit 201 10.1 Clean, store and transport equipment appropriately and in accordance with manufacturer's guidelines Candidate is to state two advantages of regularly cleaning the hedgecutter after use May include, to: prevent corrosion facilitate maintenance and adjustments prevent personal contamination Candidate to state two factors to consider when cleaning the hedgecutter May include: using appropriate PPE removing unwanted residues using an appropriate method(s), which may include: compressed air degreasing agent hose and water (not electrically powered hedgecutters) brush waste disposed in line with company policy, environmental good practice and any legislative requirements Candidate to state one reason for inspecting the hedgecutter after use May include: ensures that defects can be rectified before hedgecutter is required again for use Met ✓ Not Met X

-Summary of A ssessment ((The Assesso r is to com plete the following as : appropriate) -------------- ------------- -------------- ------------- ----------- -------------- ----------------
+Summary of Assessment (The Assessor is to con nblete the follow ıına as appropriate. ---------------------------- -------------------- ------------------- ----------------------

-Candidate A Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate B Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate C Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate D Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: Date: For (Int t use by Internal Verifier ONLY if the assessment process was internal Verifier to complete ONE of the boxes below) nternally v verified oserved an assessment process taking place and I am satisfied the I that the judgement of the Assessor was appropriate. at the as ssessment was conducted in line with the qualification requirements Tick I ob oserved an assessment process taking place.
-The following were noted as s areas of concern.
-Tick ✓
+Candidate A Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate B Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate C Candidate has met all of the assessment criteria Tick The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: D ate: Candidate D Candidate has met all of the assessment criteria Tick ✓ The Candidate has not met all of the assessment criteria; (state reason(s)) Tick ✓ Signed: Date: For (Int use by Internal Verifier ONLY if the assessment process was in ernal Verifier to complete ONE of the boxes below) nternally v verified served an assessment process taking place and I am satisfied that the judgement of the Assessor was appropriate. at the a ssessment was conducted in line with the qualification requirements Tick ✓ I ob I observed an assessment process taking place.
+The following were noted as areas of concern.
+Sig Signed: Date: